WKOO: Christian formats

 In December 2005, WEGG dropped the regional Mexican format, and became a part of the Fundamental Broadcasting Network, an Independent Fundamental Baptist radio network based in Newport, North Carolina.
 During this time, WEGG was granted a construction permit for a power increase to 2,500 watts.

-After Fundamental Broadcasting Network elected not to renew their lease in July 2006, Conner Media Corporation intended to close WEGG.
+After Fundamental Broadcasting Network elected not to renew its lease in July 2006, Conner Media Corporation intended to close WEGG.
 However, general manager Suzanne Wilson, in an attempt to save the radio station, brought back the traditional black gospel music format, along with the former on-air personality, Ann Faison.
 WEGG also began carrying IRN/USA Radio Network news.
-Ultimately, Conner Media Corporation decided to complete the power upgrade, and replaced the original Collins 300G transmitter with a Broadcast Electronics AM2.5E transmitter.
-As soon as the upgrade was completed, WEGG was put up for sale, and remained on the market until 2014.
+Ultimately, Conner Media Corporation decided to complete the power upgrade and replaced the original Collins 300G transmitter with a Broadcast Electronics AM2.5E transmitter.
+As soon as the upgrade was completed, WEGG was put up for sale and remained on the market until 2014.

 In October 2007, Media East built WSTK 104.5 FM and acquired WLGT 98.3 FM.
 These two stations, along with WEGG, became known as "The Light", with a Contemporary Christian Music format under LMA, broadcasting from a studio above the Pepsi Store in New Bern, North Carolina.

 In March 2008, The Light brand was dropped from WSTK and WLGT.
 WSTK, WLGT, and WEGG were rebranded as "Glory Radio", with all three stations operating separately.
 WLGT 98.3 FM and WEGG 710 AM offered a Traditional Black Gospel format, while WSTK 104.5 FM offered a Southern Gospel format.
-In June 2008, WEGG and WSTK were rebranded with the moniker Joy, offering a traditional black gospel music format, simulcasting 1490 WWIL (AM).
+In June 2008, WEGG and WSTK were rebranded with the moniker “Joy”, offering a traditional black gospel music format, simulcasting 1490 WWIL (AM).